bhanuudhay/Student-Management-System/README.md

 1. Add a Student:

 2. Enter the student's name and marks.
-The student will be added to the circular linked list.
+The student will be added to the Singly linked list.
-Display Students:

 3. Displays the list of students, including their names, marks, and whether grace marks have been applied.

 4. Provide Grace Marks: